daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 *Fig 1: Example of a typical smishing SMS targeting victims.*

 The attack begins with a seemingly innocuous SMS, followed by a phishing website that mimics the official Royal Mail service.
-The site is hidden behind Cloudflare, likely to obscure its true origin and make it harder to trace the attackers.
+The site is hidden behind Cloudflare as shown in Fig 2, likely to obscure its true origin and make it harder to trace the attackers or for security enhancement.

 ![Figure 2](/assets/images/Royal-Mail/URL-redirect-to-cloudflare.png)
 *Fig 2: URL redirection to Cloudflare used by attackers to bypass detection.*